 Note: As always when buying lumber, do a “level check” by laying it on the floor in the hardware store to make sure the boards are straight.
 Otherwise warped boards will make building a ladder (or anything else) a little wonky.

-7. Now screw in the rung with a 1 – 1.5 inch wood screw.
+Now screw in the rung with a 1 – 1.5 inch wood screws.
+(Two in each rung, if possible.
+It’ll be more sturdy, I promise!)

 Now, fill it with your blankets.
 Yay!
 This is the fun part. 😊 It’s so exciting to not only be able to use it to store my blankets, but now I can add texture to this little corner of my room.